kimoppalfens/kimoppalfens.github.io/_posts/2021-01-06-Logging in the cloud - Part  2.md

 Like in part 1, don't forget to adjust the variables for your azure storage on lines 5,6,7.

-**note :** I prefer to upload the (small) symmetric key as the last file.
+**note :** I prefer to upload the (small) encrypted symmetric key as the last file.
 This way, when I check for files to download, I am sure that the Zipfile is already present on our blob storage.

 Ok, as a recap, these are the added/modified steps in our task sequence :